 Even so, you need to keep an eye on the hosting service and calculate the uptime of your site to check if the SLA is being met.

-Therefore, developers should consider each browser’s limitations, and a technical SEO audit should check the compatibility in each browser.
+Therefore, developers should consider each browser’s limitations, and a technical SEO audit should check the compatibility of each browser.
 This is especially important if your audience tends to use older browsers.